heizalo/mousetv/README.txt

 -Raspberry pi camera CSI connector
 -3d printed parts

 This code built was created keeping in mind that the Universities Internet security constricted us from uploading files from/to network.
 In order to adapt to the current restriction this script was developed.
+The main idea here, is to use opening the door as a trigger to either continue to record or skip to the next name on the video.txt file.

 First, power savings mode and the headless feature on a raspberry pi MUST be deactivate/activated Second, make sure the right GPIO is selected (no PIN)